-Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and MediciNova, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that the following five directors are independent directors within the meaning of the applicable NASDAQ listing standards: Dr. Himawan and Messrs.
-Ishizaka, Kobayashi, O'Toole and Shigeta.
+Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and MediciNova, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that the following four directors are independent directors within the meaning of the applicable NASDAQ listing standards: Dr. Himawan and Messrs.
+Ishizaka, Kobayashi, and Shigeta.
 In making this determination, the Board found that none of the above directors had a material or other disqualifying relationship with us.
-Dr. Iwaki, our President and Chief Executive Officer, is not independent under the NASDAQ rules by virtue of his position as Director, Licensing and Clinical Development, Kissei America, Inc., which is an affiliate of Kissei Pharmaceutical Co., Ltd., a stockholder which beneficially owns 11.4% of our Common Stock, on an as-converted basis, and which is the licensor of our MN-221 compound.
+Dr. Iwaki, our President and Chief Executive Officer, is not independent under the NASDAQ rules by virtue of his current employment with us.
+Mr. Nakata is not independent under the NASDAQ rules by virtue of his position as Director, Licensing and Clinical Development, Kissei America, Inc., which is an affiliate of Kissei Pharmaceutical Co., Ltd., a stockholder which beneficially owns 11.2% of our Common Stock, on an as-converted basis, and which is the licensor of our MN-221 compound.